Share your love

 Upgrade Debian 11 to Debian 12 from the Command Line

-Now proceed to the following steps to complete this guide.
+Now proceed to the following steps to complete Prometheus Installation and Configuration on Debian 12.

 Step 1 – Create a System User and Group for Prometheus

-The first step is to create a Prometheus system user and group on Debian 12 Bookworm.
+The first step of Prometheus Installation and Configuration on Debian 12 is to create a Prometheus system user and group.
 To do this, run the system update and use the commands below to create your user and group:

 # sudo apt update